eginhard/cae-utd-utils/README.md

-This repository contains documentation and utility scripts for several zero-resource speech systems, notably the correspondence autoencoder (cAE) and the ZRTools unsupervised term discovery system.
+This repository contains documentation and utility scripts for several zero-resource speech systems, notably the correspondence autoencoder (cAE) and the ZRTools unsupervised term discovery (UTD) system.
 The main focus is on using them with the [GlobalPhone corpus](https://csl.anthropomatik.kit.edu/english/globalphone.php).
 Because of dependencies on a number of different systems, it might not